fmateo05/provisioner/README.md

 ### Steps:

 1. Install a fusionpbx  normally on different instance or VPS <br>
-2. Setup a Webserver with NGINX PHP and Postgresql; then, import the provisioner-db.sql with proper user credentials, the schema is called 'provisioner', also install python3, postgresql client and curl and some of the php libraries. <br>
+2. Setup a Webserver with NGINX with SSL Certificates, PHP and Postgresql; then, import the provisioner-db.sql with proper user credentials (ie. provisioner), the schema is called 'provisioner', also install python3, postgresql client and curl and some of the php libraries. <br>
 3. Move or rename the api-phones-alternate.php file to index.php, edit and  the DB connection parameters with also the CORS headers at the top of the file (to your Monster-UI URL)  <br>
 4. Add a location block to the nginx server section like the following:
 ````